June 17 - October 28, 2023

 Farmers: Only working farms at which folks are making their main living and who have general liability business insurance are accepted.

 Artisans: You must make your own product and it must be unique and of very high quality.
 We have reached our capacity for candle, soap, ceramics and resin jewelry & art vendors.

 Here is a handy bullet list of our guidelines:

-– The vendor must make, bake, or grow the product.
+The vendor must make, bake, or grow the product.

-– The vendor must have business liability insurance for the company that makes the product.
+All vendors must have business liability insurance for the company that makes the product.

-– The vendor must offer a reasonable assortment of products within their main product offering.
+The vendor must offer a reasonable assortment of products within their main product offering.

-– If a food product, it must be made from wholesome ingredients.
+If a food product, it must be made from wholesome ingredients.
 Products made with manufactured protein powders, MLM distributed shakes, or ones making health improvement claims will not be accepted.

-– If a nonfood product, the product must be handmade, unique, and take technical skill or knowledge to create.
+If a nonfood product, the product must be handmade, unique, and take technical skill or knowledge to create.

-– You must be ready to go by 9:00 a.m. and stay set up for the full 4 hours each week that you attend.
+You must be ready to go by 9:00 a.m. and stay set up for the full 4 hours each week that you attend.